 PROMPT-Australia consists of four 17-inch diameter telescopes that we built in 2013.
 UNC has 90% access to PROMPT A1 – A4.
 In combination with PROMPT-Chile, we are able to observe objects nearly continuously as Earth rotates.
 We are also able to observe objects during the day from the western hemisphere.

-In partnership with the National Radio Astronomy Observatory, we are refurbishing and integrating into Skynet this 20-meter diameter radio telescope.
+In partnership with the Green Bank Observatory, we are refurbishing and integrating into Skynet this 20-meter diameter radio telescope.
 UNC has 30% access to this telescope.
 With it, we will observe the invisible universe!

 We have refurbished and integrated into Skynet this 24-inch diameter telescope.
 UNC has 100% access to this telescope.
 Skynet is headquartered one floor below.